OpenIotNetwork/ic880a-adapter-raspberry/README.md

 What you find here:
--KiCad Fils
+- KiCad Fils
--Gerber-Files
+- Gerber-Files
--different Pictures of the iC880A-Adapter-Board
+- different Pictures of the iC880A-Adapter-Board

 What is it?
 This adapter board connects a Raspberry Pi (Zero, 2 Model B or above) to an IMST iC880A LoRaWAN concentrator board.